Never Shout Never: 2007–2009: Formation and early career

-2009–2010: Warner Bros. signing and What Is Love
+2009–2010: What Is Love and Harmony

-In early 2009, he released his 3rd extended play Me & My Uke and his single "Trouble" from the EP peaked at number 5 on the Hot Singles Sales chart.
-The song was certified gold in May 2012.
 It was announced on May 29, 2009, that Ingle had signed to Warner Bros.
 Records, ending a major-label bidding war.
 As part of the deal, Ingle runs and make releases on his own imprint label, Loveway Records.
 Ingle's alias became officially stylized as Never Shout Never.
-The Summer was Ingle's first release under Warner Bros. and was released on June 23, 2009.
+The Summer EP was Ingle's first release under Warner Bros. and was released on June 23, 2009.
 It sold 46,000 copies and the first single from the EP, titled "Happy", was released on iTunes on March 3, 2009.
+Production for Never Shout Never's debut album began in June 2009, where Butch Walker produced the album.
+The album was recorded in Los Angeles and at Abbey Road Studios in London.
+In July 2009, Never Shout Never performed at the mtvU Sunblock Festival.
+The band embarked on a headlining tour in October 2009 with Carter Hulsey and Now Now Every Children, before joining Dashboard Confessional on their headlining tour in November.

-A self-titled EP, Never Shout Never was released in December 2009 and featured two songs from his upcoming debut album ("What Is Love?" and "Jane Doe"), a re-recorded version of a song from The Yippee EP ("She's Got Style"), and a live version of a song from The Yippee EP ("Big City Dreams").
-The debut album from Never Shout Never, What Is Love?, was produced by Butch Walker and released on January 26, 2010.
-Never Shout Never performed on the Vans Warped Tour 2010, which toured the United States.
+A self-titled EP, Never Shout Never was released on December 8, 2009 and featured two songs from his upcoming debut album ("What Is Love?" and "Jane Doe"), a re-recorded version of a song from The Yippee EP ("She's Got Style"), and a live version of a song from The Yippee EP ("Big City Dreams").
+That same month, he was featured on a Christmas single by the Ready Set titled, "Blizzard of '89".
+The debut studio album from Never Shout Never, What Is Love?, was released on January 26, 2010.
 The album peaked at number 24 on the Billboard 200 chart and sold 21,000 copies.
+The album's first single, "What Is Love?" was released on December 15, 2009.
+"I Love You 5" was released on February 4, 2010 as the second single from the album.
+"Can't Stand It" was released on March 4, 2010 as the third and final single from the album along with its music video directed by Isaac Ravishankara.
+The song peaked at number 29 on the Billboard US Rock Digital Song Sales chart.
+The group headlined the Alternative Press AP Tour in the spring of 2010 with support from Joplin, The Cab, Hey Monday, Every Avenue and The Summer Set.
+Never Shout Never released a music video for "Seewhatweseas", which the song was featured on the soundtrack of Tim Burton's Alice in Wonderland.